WPXY-FM

-WPXY-FM (97.9 FM, "98PXY") is a heritage contemporary hit radio station licensed to Rochester, New York.
+WPXY-FM (97.9 MHz, "98PXY") is a heritage commercial contemporary hit radio station licensed to Rochester, New York.
 Its transmitter is located on Pinnacle Hill in Brighton, and its studios are located at High Falls Studios in Downtown Rochester.
 WPXY also broadcasts on HD Radio, and includes a secondary subchannel, known as "Channel Q", which carries an LGBTQ+–oriented talk/EDM format.

 History

 WPXY-FM signed on the air on September 14, 1959, as WVET-FM, the FM sister to WVET (1280 AM).
 It first aired classical music, before flipping to an automated beautiful music format.
 In addition to being an FM sister, WVET-FM was also a sister station to WVET-TV, and was originally under the ownership of Veterans Broadcasting.
 Veterans changed the station's call sign to WROC-FM in 1961, and sold the WROC stations (which included WROC-TV) to Rust Craft Broadcasting in 1964, before being sold to Associated Broadcasters, which later became part of Pyramid Broadcasting.
 Due to the ownership split, in 1975, WROC-FM became WPXY, and was known as "Pixie" (hence the "PXY" call letters).
 (WROC would become WPXN).
 WPXY flipped to its current Top 40/CHR format in September 1983.
 The station began broadcasting Rick Dees Weekly Top 40 in November 1983 (until late 1988) and American Top 40 with Casey Kasem in March 1987.

 WPXY would begin simulcasting on its AM sister station in September 1983, with the simulcast running until 1991, when the AM would flip to standards, and then oldies, before returning to a simulcast in 1992, and then splitting again a year later.
 (The AM changed its call sign to WHTK, and would be sold off to Jacor in 1996).

 The Lincoln Group would purchase the station from Pyramid in late 1993.
 Lincoln would then merge with American Radio Systems in February 1996, with ARS merging with Infinity Broadcasting in September 1997.
 (Infinity would be renamed CBS Radio in December 2005).
 CBS sold WPXY-FM to Entercom Communications on November 30, 2007.